Nuclei-Software/NMSIS/README.md

 [![Documentation](https://github.com/Nuclei-Software/NMSIS/actions/workflows/doc.yaml/badge.svg)](https://github.com/Nuclei-Software/NMSIS/actions/workflows/doc.yaml)

+> **NOTE**: This release of NMSIS need to use with at least Nuclei RISC-V Toolchain 2023.10

 The **Nuclei Microcontroller Software Interface Standard(NMSIS)** is a vendor-independent hardware abstraction layer for micro-controllers that are based on Nuclei processors.

 The **NMSIS** defines generic tool interfaces and enables consistent device support.